Managing Modbus TCP definitions¶

 Click Add.
 Alternatively, if you have no Modbus TCP definitions, click Add new Modbus TCP definition.

-Enter a Name and Asset Type for the definition, and click Save.
+Enter a Name and Asset Type for the definition.
+You can optionally enter a Description.
+Click Save.

 A success message will appear, and the Overview page of the new Modbus TCP definition will be displayed.
 Proceed to add sensor definitions.